gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 sudo -u git -H bundle exec rake backup:create RAILS_ENV=production
 ```

-- (3) Copy your CI data archive to your GitLab server.
-If you were running
+#### 3. Copy data to the GitLab server

-  GitLab and GitLab CI on the same server you can skip this step.
-There are
+If you were running GitLab and GitLab CI on the same server you can skip this
+step.

+Copy your CI data archive to your GitLab server.
+There are many ways to do
-many ways to do this, below we use SSH agent forwarding and 'scp', which will
+this, below we use SSH agent forwarding and 'scp', which will be easy and fast
-be easy and fast for most setups.
-You can also copy the data archive first from
+for most setups.
+You can also copy the data archive first from the CI server to
-the CI server to your laptop and then from your laptop to the GitLab server.
+your laptop and then from your laptop to the GitLab server.

 ```
 # Start from your laptop